pluveto/refcode/README.md

   - If the command exits with a non-zero status or has stderr output, the copy operation will be aborted.
 An error message will be raised, and nothing will be copied.

+## Commands

+- `refcode.refer-use-default-template`: Copy selected code using the default template.
+- `refcode.refer-use-custom-template`: Copy selected code using a custom template.
+- `refcode.set-default-template`: Set the default template.

+## Shortcut

+This extension doesn't provide any shortcut by default.
+You can add a shortcut by yourself.

+To set up a shortcut follow these steps:

+1. Go to the "File" menu and select "Preferences", then choose "Keyboard Shortcuts" (or use the shortcut `Ctrl+K Ctrl+S`).
+This will open the Keyboard Shortcuts editor.
+2. On the right-hand side, you will see a search box.
+Type the name of the command you want to set a shortcut for.
+For example, if you want to set a shortcut for `refcode.refer-use-default-template`, type "refcode.refer-use-default-template" in the search box.
+The matching command will appear in the list below the search box.
+3. Click on the "+" icon next to the command name to add a new keybinding.
+A text input field will appear.
+Enter your desired shortcut key combination.
+For example, you can use `Ctrl+Shift+C` for the `refcode.refer-use-default-template` command.
+4. Once you've entered the shortcut, press Enter to save it.

 ## License

 This extension is released under the MIT License.
 See the [LICENSE](LICENSE) file for more information.